 Chair Tasmanian Bicycle Council and Road User Representative, Emma Pharo

-Emma Pharo is Facilities Development Manager at Bicycle Tasmania and the only employee of the Bicycle Network in Tasmania.
-She is Chair of the Tasmanian Bicycle Council and represents all forms of cycling, including commuter cyclists, mountain biking, road cycling, and other recreational riders.
+Dr Emma Pharo is Senior Lecturer at the University of Tasmanian and the Chair of the Tasmanian Bicycle Council.
+She represents all forms of cycling, including commuter cyclists, mountain biking, road cycling, and other recreational riders.
 Along with colleagues and students, she investigates ways that urban areas can better cater to walking and cycling as part of policies to make Tasmanians healthier.
 Between 2011 and 2016, Emma worked as an adviser for Bicycle Network, and liaised with all levels of government to advocate for better facilities in order to give people of all ages and abilities the option of riding their bike without the stress of close interaction with traffic.
-Emma is also an academic at the University of Tasmania, with a PhD and research experience in environmental management and a founding member of the Urban Resilience Research Group.

 Road Safety Advisory Council

 Education and Enforcement Sub-Committee

 Committee Chair: CEO Motor Accidents Insurance Board (MAIB), Paul Kingston

 Chair Road Safety Advisory Council, Jim Cox

 RACT General Manager Memberships and Marketing, Stacey Pennicott